bootlin/training-materials/slides/sysdev-hw-devices/sysdev-hw-devices.typ

 - `.dtb` → accurately describes the hardware platform in an *OS-agnostic* way.

-- `.dtb` approx few dozens of kilobytes
+- `.dtb` ≈ few dozens of kilobytes

 - DTB also called *FDT*, _Flattened Device Tree_, once
   loaded into memory.